 Zhangzhou Fujian, China Travel Guide

-Zhangzhou's sites reflect its long history and unique cultural combination, from ancient temples to distinctive earthen houses.
+Zhangzhou's sites reflect its long history and unique cultural blend, from the distant past temples to distinctive earthen houses.

-These sites highlight the region's scholarly traditions, traditional architecture, and communal living arrangements.
+These sites emphasize the region's scholarly traditions, traditional architecture, and shared living arrangements.

 Weekdays usually provide fewer crowds than weekends or public holidays for most attractions.